cortex-js/cortex-js.github.io/kb-compute-engine.md

 Evaluate a function expression.

-The arguments have been evaluated, except the arguments to which a `hold` applied.
+When the handler is invoked, the arguments have been evaluated, except if the `lazy` option is set to `true`.

 It is not necessary to further simplify or evaluate the arguments.